Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Cancer is made up of abnormal cells that grow even though your body doesn't need them.
 In most cancers, the abnormal cells grow to form a lump or mass called a tumor.
 If cancer cells are in the body long enough, they can grow into (invade) nearby areas.
 They can even spread to other parts of the body (metastasis).

-Lung cancer is cancer that starts in the lungs.
-Several other types of cancer, such as breast or kidney, can spread (metastasize) to the lungs.
+Lung cancer is cancer that starts in the cells that make up the lungs.
+Many other types of cancer, such as breast or kidney, can spread (metastasize) to the lungs.
 When this happens, the cancer is not called lung cancer.
 This is because cancer is named for--and treatment is based on--the site of the original tumor.
 For example, if breast cancer spreads to the lungs, it will be treated as metastatic breast cancer, not lung cancer.

 Your right lung is divided into 3 sections (lobes).
 Your left lung has 2 lobes.

 Lung cancer is divided into two main types: non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).
 These types grow and spread differently.
 They are often treated in different ways.

 About 85% to 90% of lung cancers are non-small cell.
 This cancer has 3 types.
 They are grouped by the kind of lung cell the cancer started in and by how the cells look under a microscope.
 They have slight differences among them.
 But they tend to have a similar outlook (prognosis) and are generally treated the same way: